-Non-solicitation Agreements as Restrictive Covenants
+Non-Solicitation Agreements as Restrictive Covenants

 The non-solicitation is one of three types of restrictive covenants, the other two being non-compete agreements and non-disclosure (confidentiality) agreements.
 All three attempt to restrict or force someone not to do something, either during the time of employment or after.
 To be enforceable, they must have reasonable limits in terms of time, area, and types of work.

+Non-Solicitation of Employees.
 Good employees are difficult to find, and a company may have spent many years training a valuable employee.
 The employer wants to prevent another employee from leaving the company and soliciting that valuable employee to leave and join the new company.

 Joe is leaving his job at XYZ company.
 He has a great administrative assistant, and he tries to solicit her to come with him.
-If he has signed a non-solicitation agreement, he may not be able to do that without risking a breach of contract lawsuit.
+If he has signed a non-solicitation agreement, he may not be able to do that without risking a lawsuit.
 This solicitation of employees might also be required in the case of the sale of a business.
 Sharon has sold her holistic health practice, and she tries to take her office manager with her.
-Same deal: that's solicitation.
+Same deal: that's a solicitation.

+Non-Solicitation of Customers.
 In the same way, an employer may want to prevent a former employee from soliciting customers to draw them away from the business.
 This situation happens in sales and also in professional practices, with clients or patients.

 If Joe is a salesperson for XYZ Inc., he may have taken his list of contacts.
 If he tries to contact them, he could be sued for solicitation.
 And if Sharon tries to solicit customers of her former business, same deal.

-- Sales people, personal services employees, and brokers have a difficult situation if they leave a company.
+Salespeople, personal services employees, and brokers have a difficult situation if they leave a company.
 Taking a customer list can be considered a violation of a non-solicitation agreement, but not taking the list means not having any customers.